-The Instrumental Music: Orchestra program serves students on all traditional symphonic instruments.
+The Instrumental Music: Small Ensembles program serves students on all traditional symphonic instruments.
 Students will engage with music from both the classical and contemporary orchestral repertoire.
-In order to gain entrance into the program, students must meet the following standards: link
+In order to gain entrance into the program, students must meet certain standards.

 The Instrumental Music: Jazz program serves students on all traditional jazz instruments.
 Students will engage with music from the standard and contemporary jazz repertoire.
-In order to gain entrance into the program, students must meet the following standards: link
+In order to gain entrance into the program, students must meet certain standards.

-Interested students who do not meet the standards for the Jazz or Orchestra programs are welcome to join Instrumental Music: Contemporary.
+Interested students who do not meet the standards for the Jazz or Small Ensembles programs are welcome to join Instrumental Music: Contemporary.
 Students may attempt to meet the standards to gain entrance into the Jazz program every semester.

 Instrumental Music Curriculum

 To see the four year plan of coursework for the Instrumental Music track, please CLICK HERE

 CLICK HERE to view our current Instrumental Music Curriculum in PDF format

 The updated Instrumental Music Student Handbook in PDF format will be posted here.